ZainAsif767/Acadist/README.md

 npm run dev
 ```

-Access the LMS application in your browser.
+You can access the LMS application in your browser.

 ## Project Structure